CCI-MOC/m2/docs/rest_api.md

 ---
 ###create_disk:

-This will create a disk from a source image and an iscsi target pointing to that image.
+This will create a disk from a source image and return an iscsi target pointing to that image.

 Following is the call for API: